Valery Gergiev, Mariinsky Orchestra

 A Russian Opera in Concert Performance

-The listening experience was restricted to the emotions that the music, the melodies, etc. were able to convey, and with what the singers were able to express with facial mimics, limited body language, minimal gestures.
-Sure, Tchaikovsky’s music is beautiful, and it does not fail to express the state of mind of the protagonists, their emotions, and it does speak to the listener’s heart.
+The listening experience was restricted to the emotions that the music, the melodies, etc. were able to convey.
+With what the singers were able to express with facial mimics, limited body language, minimal gestures.
+Sure, Tchaikovsky’s music is beautiful.
+It does not fail to express the state of mind of the protagonists, their emotions.
+It does speak to the listener’s heart.
 One even could gather the fundamental course of action.
 Still, overall, listeners who had not seen the opera before remained somewhat “in the air”, i.e., there were limitations to what the performance could achieve.

 In my experience, a (necessarily bilingual) projection of the lyrics would not have helped much, would rather have distracted the listener from the performance.
 These were fundamental flaws / limitations of any semi-stage production in a “foreign” language.